shayanfalla/Previous-school-assignments/README.md

 # School
-This is previous schoolwork where I can not exactly recall what I have done myslef.
+This is previous schoolwork where I can not exactly recall what I have done myself.